Journalism Projects in the Philippines

 All Journalism volunteers live with a local host family.

-You can join a Journalism project in the Philippines for two or three weeks if you don't have time to join us for four weeks or more.
+You can join a Journalism project in the Philippines for one, two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.